CERT-Polska/training-mwdb/README.md

 ### Exercises

+**Exercise #0**: Getting familiar with the interface

+MWDB welcomes us with a list of recently uploaded samples.

+**Recent views** allow to see basic information about latest objects in the repository and interactively explore the dataset using Lucene-based queries and clickable fields.
+If sample was uploaded within last 72 hours, it is additionally marked with yellowish background.
+Yellow color is a bit more intense if file was uploaded at least 24 hours ago.

+If you click on sample hash, you will navigate to the detailed sample view.
+Here you can see all the details about file.
+Left side contains four tabs.
+The first one called Details presents basic file information like original file name, size, file type and hash values.

+On the right side of view you can see tags, relations with other objects, attributes containing some extra information and the comments section.
+These information are added to MWDB mainly by our analysis backend, where sample is sent on the first upload.
+If analysis was successful, all interesting analysis artifacts are uploaded back to the MWDB.

+During our tour we will go through all of these elements, starting from tags.

 **Exercise #1**: Filtering samples by tags

 1. Go to the main view and click on any tag starting with `runnable:` to include only runnable samples